RoliSoft/WSL-Distribution-Switcher/README.md

 ## To-do list

-* Figure out pulling and merging the layers from Docker Hub directly, in order to support all published prebuilt images.
-The procedure is thoroughly documented on the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) page, however, merging the downloaded layers might present an issue.
+* ~~Figure out pulling and merging the layers from Docker Hub directly, in order to support all published prebuilt images.
+The procedure is thoroughly documented on the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) page, however, merging the downloaded layers might present an issue.~~ Done, see `get-prebuilt.py`.

 * Figure out if it's possible to attach the Linux-specific metadata from outside of WSL, so then tarballs can be extracted and processed without invoking WSL.